 REALTOR® A thought the property might interest Dr. X, REALTOR® A’s chiropractor, and contacted him.
 Dr. X was in fact interested and, after several visits to the property, made an offer to purchase which was subsequently accepted by REALTOR® B.

 REALTOR® B’s refusal to arbitrate was referred to the Board of Directors for their consideration.
 REALTOR® B repeated her defense that, as the seller, she was not obligated to arbitrate a dispute with another REALTOR® who had been acting within the scope of his broker’s license absent a specific arbitration agreement.
 REALTOR® B pointed out that the agreement between them was oral and, in response to REALTOR® B’s question, REALTOR® A admitted that the question of arbitration had never even been discussed.
-REALTOR® A produced a copy of a recent MLS compilation and pointed out that information regarding the property appeared in it.
-REALTOR® B responded that inclusion of information in the MLS had been a “technicality” and that she had “listed with herself” merely to comply with MLS rules and that she had considered herself the seller, first and foremost.
+REALTOR® A noted the property had appeared in the MLS, and REALTOR® B responded that inclusion of information in the MLS had been a “technicality” and that she had “listed with herself” merely to comply with MLS rules and that she had considered herself the seller, first and foremost.
 The Directors agreed with REALTOR® B that she obviously had been a principal in the sale of her own property but went on to conclude that by listing the property, albeit with herself, she no longer was exclusively a principal in the transaction but had also acted within the scope of her broker’s license.
 As such, she had become embroiled in a contractual dispute with another REALTOR® “. . . arising out of their relationship as REALTORS®. . .” and had become obligated to arbitrate.